-We get a little caught up in just getting the social media content out on various channels, and forget we are allowed to adapt our approach to drive more venue growth.
+We all get a little caught up in just getting the social media content out on various channels.
+Sometimes we forget that we should adapt our approach to drive more venue growth.

 Watch what happens on your social channels each week, and then look at the outcomes over a month.
-This should be enough data to start and see some trends on which channels are performing best for your venue, and at what times.
+You should see some trends on which channels are performing best for your venue, and at what times.

-Focus on the channels that are producing, and review the channels that are not to determine whether or not a continued effort on the channel is warranted.
+Focus on the channels that are succeeding, and review the channels that are not.
+Then, determine whether a continued effort on the channel is warranted.
 It may be as simple as adapting your style or content on a specified channel to improve results.

-So how can your event venue stand out in the crowd and be found?
+So how can your event venue stand out and be found?
 Or, at a minimum, how can you make sure you’re not lost in the shuffle?

-This is a dense topic, so this is by no means a complete list, but it’s a great start to a successful web presence review.
+This is by no means a complete list, but it’s a great start to successfully marketing an event venue online.

 Similar tracking capabilities are available from Bing, Facebook and Pinterest and are also worth incorporating into your website’s code.

-While it would be ideal to have all of these tools come with their own magic genie to help you decipher the results, it doesn’t quite work that way.
+It’d be amazing if all of these tools could come with a genie to help you decipher the results.
+But it doesn’t quite work that way.

-While there are any number of third-party social media apps that might help you get a tweet out here, and a post there, connecting the dots between all these results and your own actual sales leads and revenue becomes trickier.
+While some third-party social media apps might help you get a tweet out here, and a post there, connecting the dots between all these results and your own actual sales leads and revenue becomes trickier.

 One way to increase a little clarity is to carefully track lead generation feedback on web forms and with in-person conversations.